sade-adrien/visual_description/README.md

 ## Fine-tuning 2

 Alternatively, we also try to fine-tune llava (LLaVA-v1.6-vicuna-7b) directly (the llm) with the generated dataset (see finetune_task_lora.sh and train2014_llava.json).
 In this case, we don't need the bounding boxes or labels, as we only feed the images along with the descriptive text.
+(Note: we slightly modified the train.py file from LLaVA repository to evaluate the model during training on the eval dataset and allow for apple-to-apple comparison of our models.)

 We again applied LoRA to all attention matrices for 20k steps.
 It takes ~5h on one A100.
 (We keep the 12k checkpoint as beyond this we observe some overfitting.)